shengyenlin/Deep-learning-computer-vision-2022-Fall/README.md

 You could find more details in the directory of each homework.

-## Final projects (second place in the final competition)
+## Final projects
-Task: 3D Indoor Scene Long Tail Segmentation
+- Task: 3D Indoor Scene Long Tail Segmentation
+- Won the second place in the final competition
+- Implement mix 3d data augmentation techniques in our team